Laino-Mods/true-survival/README.md

 Legend: \* means modified, + means added, and - means removed

 #### Systems
-- \*Time of Day: Fixed to accurately honor server settings
+- \*Time of Day: Changed to accurately honor server settings.
 - \+The Hunt: Creatures will hunt players during the night, but not approach campfires.

 #### Players